Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Introduction

 \section{Introduction}

-The last few years has witnessed the dawn of the so-called Multi-Messenger Era (MME) of astronomy, in which an individual source may be observed via its charged cosmic-ray, neutrino, electromagnetic and gravitational wave emissions.
-The IceCube experiment has had a remarkably successful science program since its commissioning approximately one decade ago, making the first measurements of the diffuse extra-terrestrial neutrino flux above 1 TeV energies\cite{Aartsen:2020aqd}, and also ushering in the Multi-Messenger Era of neutrino astronomy with the observation of TXS 0506+056 in 2017\cite{icecube2018multimessenger}.
-At higher energies ($E>100$ PeV), detection of so-called `cosmogenic neutrinos' would represent a major milestone in multi-messenger particle astrophysics.
-Interactions of UHECR cosmic rays at energies in excess of 10 EeV with the CMB lead to the GZK-pileup in charged particle cosmic ray spectra measured by Auger and the Telescope Array, at energies just below the GZK-cutoff\cite{GZK1,GZK2} ($\sim 10^{19.5}$ eV), and originally predicted over half-a-century ago.
-Simple particle physics arguments predict two ultra-high energy neutrinos produced per UHECR, with spectra peaking approximately two decades in energy below the pile-up; non-observation of such neutrinos would suggest a potentially serious, and fundamental flaw in our current models of cosmology, particle astrophysics and/or particle physics at these energies.
+The last few years have witnessed the emergence of so-called Multi-Messenger Astronomy (MMA)~\cite{bartos2017multimessenger}, wherein an individual source may be observed via its charged cosmic-ray, neutrino, electromagnetic and gravitational wave emissions.
+In the neutrino sector, the IceCube experiment~\cite{halzen2010invited} has made the first measurements of the diffuse extra-terrestrial neutrino flux above 1 TeV energies~\cite{Aartsen:2020aqd}, as well as a possible neutrino correlation with the gamma-ray active TXS 0506+056 blazar~\cite{icecube2018multimessenger}.
+At higher energies ($E>100$ PeV), detection of so-called `cosmogenic neutrinos'~\cite{kotera2010cosmogenic,ahlers2012minimal} would represent a major milestone in multi-messenger particle astrophysics.
+Interactions of Ultra-High Energy Cosmic Rays (UHECR) at energies in excess of 10 EeV with the Cosmic Microwave Background (CMB) produce such neutrinos via photoproduction of the $\Delta(1232)$ resonance; such interactions also effectively remove UHECR from the astrophysical `beam', leading to the Greisen-Zatsepin-Kuzmin (GZK~\cite{GZK1,GZK2,GZK3}) maximum energy cutoff in charged particle cosmic ray spectra probed by the Auger~\cite{aab2020features} and Telescope Array~\cite{TelescopeArray:2015dcv} experiments.
+Simple particle physics arguments predict three ultra-high energy neutrinos (UHEN) produced per UHE proton-CMB interaction, with neutrino energy spectra peaking approximately two decades in energy below the $E_{\mathrm{GZK}}\sim 10^{19.5}$ eV cut-off; even a non-observation of such neutrinos would help guide our understanding of the cosmic ray flux and physics at these energies.